A Critical Review of Tinnitus Retraining Therapy

 Daily DurationMost programs call for using sound therapy for a minimum of 4 hours a day, daily.
 Clinical data supports this.
 In a trial comparing 1,3, and 5 hours mixing point masking, the 5 hour group had statistically significant improvements in tinnitus symptoms over the other groups [2].

-Sound therapy parameters in Tinnitus Retraining Therapy.
+Sound therapy parameters in TRT.

 Tinnitus Maskers and Hearing Aids in TRT